District Leadership Committee

 The committee must verify that candidates meet eligibility requirements.
 No prospective candidate can be nominated until:

-- At the time of taking office, the program quality director must have served at least six consecutive months as club president and at least 12 consecutive months as a lieutenant governor, a division governor, an area governor or a combination of these.
+- At the time of taking office, the program quality director must have served at least six consecutive months as club president and at least 12 consecutive months as a lieutenant governor, a division director, an area director or a combination of these.

-- At the time of taking office, the club growth director must have served at least six consecutive months as club president and at least 12 consecutive months as a lieutenant governor, a division governor, an area governor or a combination of these.
+- At the time of taking office, the club growth director must have served at least six consecutive months as club president and at least 12 consecutive months as a lieutenant governor, a division director, an area director or a combination of these.

 - At the time of taking office, the division director must have served at least six consecutive months as members of a district council.